BYVoid/distribox/doc/DesignDocument.md

 ## Storage organization

-The file system (.Distribox folder) can be organized with hierarchies:
+The file system (`.Distribox` folder) can be organized with hierarchies:

-// need to express more

-* version list
-* version data
-* peer list
+* List of versions
+* Data of versions
+* List of peers

 ## File system event monitor
 ### Create
 Create a new file id, represent this file.
-Add a new version to this file, which SHA1 is empty, type is 'Created'.
+Add a new version to this file, whose SHA1 checksum is empty, type is `Created`.

 ### Change
-Copy the file into `.Distribox/data/`, name is it's SHA1.
+Copy the file into `.Distribox/data/`, name of witch is it's SHA1 checksum.
-Add a new version to this file, which type is 'Changed'.
+Add a new version to this file, whose type is `Changed`.

 ### Delete
-Add a new version to this file, which SHA1 is empty, type is 'Deleted'.
+Add a new version to this file, whose SHA1 checksum is empty, and type is `Deleted`.

 ### Rename
-Add a new version to this file, name is it's relative path, type is 'Renamed'.
+Add a new version to this file, name of witch is it's relative path, and type is `Renamed`.

 ## Design Patern
 * Protocol Message Factory: Factory
 * Protocol Message: Visitor
 * Command Line Interface: Interpreter

 # Network Module